Arijit-D/Arijit-D/README.md

 <h1 align="center">Hi 👋, I'm Arijit Dhar</h1>
 <h3 align="center">A passionate Java Backend developer</h3>

+👨‍💻 All of my projects are available at Portfolio 😊

+🌱 I’m currently learning React Advanced

+🔭 Individual Project Myntra-Clone

+👯 Group Project 1 Sephora-Clone

+💬 Ask me about Fronted

+📫 How to reach me usmani.faizan98@gmail.com

+📄 Know about my experiences RESUME

+⚡ Fun fact Food and Music🎵 are the reasons to live😊

 - 👨‍💻 All of my projects are available at [https://arijit-d.github.io/](https://arijit-d.github.io/)

 - 📫 How to reach me **Arijitdhar401@gmail.com**